Alternate Airports

 Most travelers default to the primary airport out of habit or familiarity.
 Corporate travel programs that systematically evaluate alternate airports as part of the booking process can identify savings and efficiency gains that are invisible when only one airport is considered per destination.

-How do Alternate Airports Create Value?
+How Do Alternate Airports Create Value?

 The benefits of alternate airports fall into four categories, each relevant to different business travel scenarios.